hcarnes/greenthumb/README.md

 >Ruby on Rails backend with React and Redux frontend

 Users can search for a community garden in NYC and locate the garden on a corresponding map.
 User can click on a garden to view more information about a particular garden.
 They can also view which plants can be found in each garden.
-Plants can be added and removed from gardens. >Ruby on Rails backend with React and Redux frontend## Installation
+Plants can be added and removed from gardens.

+## Installation
 Clone this repository and run `bundle install`.

 ## Usage